Small Intestine Cancer Treatment (PDQ®): Treatment - Patient Information [NCI]Skip to the navigation

 - A clinical trial of biologic therapy.

-Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with small intestine adenocarcinoma.
+Check the list of NCI-supported cancer clinical trials that are now accepting patients with small intestine adenocarcinoma.
 For more specific results, refine the search by using other search features, such as the location of the trial, the type of treatment, or the name of the drug.
 Talk with your doctor about clinical trials that may be right for you.
-General information about clinical trials is available from the NCI Web site.
+General information about clinical trials is available from the NCI website.

 Small Intestine Leiomyosarcoma